ERBringHorvath/SeqForge/README.md

 `-p`, `--progress`: progress reporting mode; choices = 'bar', 'verbose', 'none'. `--progress verbose` prints a line per record.
 `-D`, `--deterministic`: use a stable MD5-based suffix derived from the sequence and header instead of a random alphanumeric code (default).
 Ensures reproducible IDs across runs

-We suggest using this module for any CDS prediction .faa output file(s) prior to Query-Motif
+We suggest using this module for any CDS prediction .faa output file(s) prior to Query-Motif to mitigate potential file name collisions.

+**Example usage:** <br/>
+`seqforge unique-headers -f /path/to/FASTA/file(s) -o /path/to/output/directory -Dp bar`
 ______________________________________________________________________________________________________________________________________
 ______________________________________________________________________________________________________________________________________